Enjoyed for centuries, tea tends to be almost calorie-free, full of flavor, and it is generally among the healthier of drink choices.

-It has a strong flavor and smell, so if you're looking for a mild flavor, you won't find it here, but peppermint is an enjoyable tea to drink.
+It has a strong flavor and smell, so if you’re looking for a mild flavor, you won’t find it here, but peppermint is an enjoyable tea to drink.

 Pu-erh tea (also pu’er) is one of the five true teas.

-It is also a fermented drink.
-Similar to red wine or kombucha, pu-erh contains lots of live (beneficial) bacteria.
+It is also a fermented drink, and similar to red wine or kombucha, pu-erh contains lots of live bacteria (33).

 Pu-erh is a Chinese drink and it has the local name of ‘heicha’.
 Generally speaking, the taste is more bitter than standard tea, although it does become milder over time.

 Traditionally, green pu-erh tea is the preferred choice and it has been around for centuries.
-However, making pu-erh from black tea has become popular over the last few decades.
+However, making pu-erh from black tea has also ecome popular over the last few decades.
 Pu-erh has an equivalent caffeine content to whatever type of tea it is made from.

 Pau d’arco bark (otherwise known as taheebo) is a herb that comes from the pau d’arco tree.

-These trees grow in the Amazon rainforest and the inner bark (taheebo) contains a variety of phytonutrients.
+These trees grow in the Amazon rainforest and the inner bark (taheebo) contains a variety of phytonutrients (36).